GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/default-chat-channel-namer-max-member-names-separator.md

 ## Parameters

-  - maxMemberNames: Maximum number of visible members in Channel defaults to `2`
+  - `maxMemberNames`: Maximum number of visible members in Channel defaults to `2`
-  - separator: Separator of the members, defaults to `y`
+  - `separator`: Separator of the members, defaults to `y`

 ## Returns